 My name is Adila.

-And my doctor told me nothing was wrong with me but also prescribed Prozac because it would "help".
+And my doctor told me nothing was wrong with me but still prescribed Prozac because it would "help".

 Except something was very wrong with me.
 Or at least it felt that way.
 The symptoms were real.
 The confusion was real.
 The frustration was very, very real.